 - Water cups/jugs will be available in the cafeteria if a drinking fountain is not present.

 - All water sources and containers will be maintained on a regular basis to ensure good hygiene standards.
 Such sources and containers may include drinking fountains, water jugs, hydration stations, water jets, and other methods for delivering drinking water.

 Competitive Foods and Beverages

 Dream Diné Charter School is committed to ensuring that all foods and beverages available to students on the school campus* during the school day* support healthy eating.
-The foods and beverages sold and served outside of the school meal programs (i.e., “competitive” foods and beverages) will meet the USDA Smart Snacks in School nutrition standards, at a minimum.
+The foods and beverages served outside of the school meal programs (i.e., “competitive” foods and beverages) will meet the USDA Smart Snacks in School nutrition standards, at a minimum.
 Smart Snacks aim to improve student health and well-being, increase consumption of healthful foods during the school day, and create an environment that reinforces the development of healthy eating habits.
 A summary of the standards and information are available at: http://www.fns.usda.gov/healthierschoolday/tools-schools-smart-snacks.
 The Alliance for a Healthier Generation provides a set of tools to assist with implementation of Smart Snacks available at www.healthiergeneration.org/smartsnacks.

 Celebrations and Rewards

 All foods offered on the school campus will meet or exceed the USDA Smart Snacks in School nutrition standards, including through: